Cloudxtreme/vm-config/README.md

 ### Configuration

 * name - Name (In VM used as VM name, in standalone as host name)
+* location - Name of location to set time
+* locale - code of locale and encoding for use in console

 * cron-records - List of cron records
 * provision-scripts - List of scripts for provisioning (installation)
 * run-scripts - List of scripts run on start-up